thckdfhr/Greedy-Packing/README.md

 ### bin packing problem

 '''
-This code is for bin packing problem with recatnagle boxes in image.
+This code is for bin-packing problem with recatnagle boxes in image.
 This code greedly pack all the boxes in small region.
 The key idea is packing two box, repeatedly by specific order.
 '''